w3awudi/hello-world/README.md

 # hello-world
-This homework for class 502.53
+This is  homework for class 502.53